Laudato 'Si: On the Care for our Common Home

 The Pope in Laudato Si, published in 2015, called us to hear the ‘cry of the earth and the cry of the poor’, and for an end to our throwaway technocratic culture, in favour of an ecological conversion to a new and more harmonious relationship with creation, ourselves and each other, and God.

 COP26, which stands for the Conference of Parties, which has met 25 times, this year meets in Glasgow in November to test progress on the agreements made by 196 countries in Paris in 2015 to limit climate heating to 1.5 degrees above pre industrial levels.
 We are already at 1.3 and global emission of the gases which cause the heating are still increasing.
 Scientists agree this is the year which must show real actual progress in order to avoid irreversible catastrophe for humans and for most life.
 We are already seeing terrible events happening more and more frequently.

-There are now 60 days left till COP26, to pray for those suffering the effects of climate change already and to move the hearts of all leaders before the conference.
-While promises are being offered more concrete plans are needed as the International Panel for Climate Change said, it is red alert for humanity.
+There are now 30 days left till COP26, to pray for those suffering the effects of climate change already and to move the hearts of all leaders before the conference.
+While promises are being offered more concrete plans are needed: as the International Panel for Climate Change said, it is red alert for humanity.

 Timetable for prayer for events this year

-23rd October Bishop Declan celebrates a Mass for a Green recovery
+23rd October Bishop Declan celebrates Clifton Climate Liturgy

 A CATHOLIC RESPONSE TO THE ENVIRONMENTAL CRISIS